Indian shares boosted by tech stocks, set for monthly gain

 While Wall Street’s Nasdaq index closed at an all-time high overnight, a gauge of global equities hovered near record levels on rising consumer confidence in an economic recovery.
 Broader Asian markets, too, are up on Wednesday.

-In Mumbai trading, the Nifty IT index (.NIFTYIT) added 0.85%.
-IT majors Tata Consultancy Services (TCS.NS) and Infosys (INFY.NS) will be kicking off India's first-quarter earnings season over the next few weeks.
+In Mumbai trading, the Nifty IT index added 0.85%.
+IT majors Tata Consultancy Services and Infosys will be kicking off India’s first-quarter earnings season over the next few weeks.

-Reliance Industries (RELI.NS) added 0.6%.
-The conglomerate signed an agreement with Abu Dhabi National Oil Co to build a multi-billion-dollar chemical project in Ruwais. read more
+Reliance Industries added 0.6%.
+The conglomerate signed an agreement with Abu Dhabi National Oil Co to build a multi-billion-dollar chemical project in Ruwais.

-Cipla (CIPL.NS) climbed as much as 1.8% before reversing course to trade lower.
-The drugmaker received a regulatory approval to import partner Moderna's (MRNA.O) COVID-19 vaccine. read more
+Cipla climbed as much as 1.8% before reversing course to trade lower.
+The drugmaker received a regulatory approval to import partner Moderna’s COVID-19 vaccine.

 Our Standards: The Thomson Reuters Trust Principles.